cys9772/election-blog4/content/post/2024-09-29-blog-post-4-incumbency-advantage/index.md

 |FALSE             | 12|   66.67|
 |TRUE              |  6|   33.33|

 We can immediately notice something -- in 12/18 post-war elections, the incumbent president did not win re-election, meaning that voters opted for change rather than continuing with the same president.
 Historically, the incumbent advantage seems to be weaker than what's often assumed, which may be due to several factors.
 For example, many of these incumbents faced significant fundamental economic crises, including Carter's era of inflation and Bush's period of recession.
-In doing so, voters may often seek fresh leadership if the current administration fails to address these national concerns effectively in the public's eye.
+In doing so, voters may often seek fresh leadership if the current administration fails to address these national concerns effectively in the public's eye -- also known as blame attribution [(Achen and Bartels, 2016)](https://hollis.harvard.edu/primo-explore/fulldisplay?docid=01HVD_ALMA512397392810003941&vid=HVD2&search_scope=everything&tab=everything&lang=en_US&context=L)

-Of course, we also have to consider potential outliers -- such as Kennedy's close victory in 1960 or the Watergate scandal that impacted Ford's chances in 1976 -- that may have contributed to surprisingly low re-election rate.
+Of course, we also have to consider potential outliers -- such as Kennedy's close victory in 1960 or the Watergate scandal that impacted Ford's chances in 1976 -- that may have contributed to a surprisingly low re-election rate.

 However, the analysis above represents overall incumbency re-election.
 Let's see how it changes when the incumbent **actually runs** for re-election: